Damascus: Aram-Damascus

 Another possible reason for the treaty between Aram-Damascus and Israel was the common threat of the Neo-Assyrian Empire, which was trying to expand into the Mediterranean coast.
 In 853 BC, King Hadadezer of Damascus led a Levantine coalition that included forces from the northern Aram-Hamath kingdom and troops supplied by King Ahab of Israel in the Battle of Qarqar against the Neo-Assyrian army.
 Aram-Damascus was victorious, temporarily preventing the Assyrians from encroaching into Syria.
 But after Hadadzezer was killed by his successor, Hazael, the Levantine alliance collapsed.
 Aram-Damascus tried to invade Israel but was interrupted by the renewed Assyrian invasion.
 Hazael ordered a retreat to the walled part of Damascus while the Assyrians plundered the remainder of the kingdom.
 Unable to enter the city, they declared their supremacy in the Hauran and Beqa'a valleys.

 By the 8th century BC, Damascus was practically engulfed by the Assyrians and entered a Dark Age.
 Nonetheless, it remained the economic and cultural center of the Near East as well as the Arameaen resistance.
 In 727, a revolt took place in the city but was put down by Assyrian forces.
 After Assyria led by Tiglath-Pileser III went on a wide-scale campaign of quelling revolts throughout Syria, Damascus became subjugated by their rule.
 One effect of this was stability for the city and benefits from the spice and incense trade with Arabia.
 In 694 BC, the town was called Šaʾimerišu (Akkadian: 𒐼𒄿𒈨𒊑𒋙𒌋) and its governor was named Ilu-issīya.
 Assyrian authority dwindled by 609–605 BC, and Syria-Palestine fell into the orbit of Pharaoh Necho II's Egypt.
 By 572 BC, Nebuchadnezzar II of the Neo-Babylonians had conquered all of Syria, but Damascus's status under Babylon is relatively unknown.

 Hellenistic period

 Damascus was conquered by Alexander the Great.
 After his death in 323 BC, it became the site of a struggle between the Seleucid and Ptolemaic empires.
-Control of the city passed frequently from one empire to the other.
+Control of the city passed frequently from one empire to another.
 Seleucus I Nicator, one of Alexander's generals, made Antioch the capital of his empire, which led to the decline of Damascus's importance compared with new Seleucid cities such as Syrian Laodicea in the north.
 Later, Demetrius III Philopator rebuilt the city according to the Greek hippodamian system and renamed it "Demetrias".